swarmdog/ElinMods/SkyreaderGuild/Readme.md

 # Skyreader Guild Mod Feature Document

 ## **Introduction**
-The Skyreader Guild Mod introduces a new faction in *Elin's Inn* focused on cosmic exploration and discovery.
+The Skyreader Guild Mod introduces a new activity in *Elin's Inn* focused on cosmic exploration and discovery.
+Players acquire rare resources from meteors, which can be used at home to summon bosses, enhance items, recruit an NPC, and affect adventurer stats.

 ---